vmarcoo/etch-a-sketch/README.md

-Etch-a-sketch!
+# Etch-a-sketch!

 An etch-a-sketch project developed for The Odin Project's Foundations course.
-The "gray scale" feature is not ready yet, but everything else is good to go!
+Use your creativity and enjoy!

 LIVE PREVIEW: https://vmarcoo.github.io/etch-a-sketch/